 September 12 REWARDS

 His master said to him, ‘Well done, good and faithful slave.
-You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.’
+You were faithful with a few things; I will put you in charge of many things; enter into the joy of your master.’

 We all enjoy rewards.
-There are times when we perform so well at our job that we get an extra bonus or days off.
+There are times when we perform so well at our job that we get a bonus or days off.
 These small rewards are ways of saying thank you for our dedication and hard work—those who follow the Lord experience the same principle.
 God does reward and bless those who follow Him in obedience.
 If we are not obeying Him, we should not expect the same rewards.
 What kind of rewards is your life earning?

 2 Corinthians 12:11-21